 Prior to assuming his current position, Dr. Coleman was the John Wade Professor and Chair of the Department of Medicine at the Boston University School of Medicine and Physician-in-Chief at Boston Medical Center.
 Earlier in his career, he was Chief of Medical Service at the VA Connecticut Healthcare System and Interim Chair of the Department of Medicine at Yale University School of Medicine.

-Dr. Coleman is a fellow of the American College of Physicians and is the Chair of the ABIM Foundation Board of Trustees.
+Dr. Coleman is a fellow of the American College of Physicians and is the Past Chair of the ABIM Foundation Board of Trustees.

 A graduate of Stanford University, Dr. Coleman completed his medical degree at the University of California at San Francisco.
 He was a resident and fellow in the Department of Internal Medicine at Yale University and Yale-New Haven Hospital, where he also served as Chief Resident.